The Diffuse Gamma-Ray Flux from Clusters of Galaxies

-Our results indicate that the clusters can contribute to a sizeable fraction of the DGRB observed by Fermi-LAT especially above $100$~GeV, for CR spectra with index $\alpha = 2.0-2.5$ and $E_{\text{max}}=10^{16}- 10^{17} \; \text{eV}$.
-The spectral indices considered here are consistent with the universal CR model~\cite{pinzke2010simulating} used by Fermi-LAT to explore the CR induced gamma-ray emission from clusters~\cite{ackermann2014search}, and by H.E.S.S. for the Coma cluster ($\alpha = 2.1 - 2.4$)~\cite{aharonian2009constraints}, while the $E_{\text{max}}$ range is compatible with the fact that the clusters can confine mainly CRs with energies $E\lesssim 10^{17}$~eV \cite{fang2016high, hussain2021high}.
+The spectral indices considered here are consistent with the universal CR model~\cite{pinzke2010simulating} used by Fermi-LAT to explore the CR induced gamma-ray emission from clusters~\cite{ackermann2014search}, and by H.E.S.S. for the Coma cluster ($\alpha = 2.1 - 2.4$)~\cite{aharonian2009constraints}, while the $E_{\text{max}}$ range is compatible with the fact that the clusters can confine mainly CRs with energies $E\lesssim 10^{17}$~eV~\cite{fang2016high, hussain2021high}.